Photo-based individual identification is more reliable than visible implant elastomer tags or toe-tipping in young agile frogs

 This article is not in any list yet, why not save it to one of your lists.Abstract

 In amphibian capture-recapture studies, commonly used individual-identification methods include toe clipping as well as less invasive alternatives of varying cost.
 Yet, choosing the best method for a study is challenging, because both the reliability for identification and the severity of adverse effects of a given mark type can greatly vary between species as well as life stages.
-We compared the reliability of three identification methods in young agile frogs ( Rana dalmatina ): clipping a single toe tip, injecting visible-implant-elastomer (VIE) tags (one of six colours) under the skin, and photo-based identification using natural colouration.
+We compared the reliability of three identification methods in young agile frogs ( Rana dalmatina ): clipping a single phalanx, injecting visible-implant-elastomer (VIE) tags (one of six colours) under the skin, and photo-based identification using natural colouration.
 Individuals were regularly photographed from the start of metamorphosis onwards, and were marked by the other two methods soon after all of them finished metamorphosis.
-Subsequently, we checked the presence of both the artificial and the natural marks multiple times for more than a year.
-Photo-based identification was far more reliable than the other two methods: 100 % identification success in all checking events across the entire study.
+Subsequently, we checked mark retention by each method multiple times for more than a year.
+Photo-based identification was far more reliable than the other two methods: 100% identification success post-metamorphosis in all checking events within small housing groups, and 98% with computer-assisted identification across all housing groups.
 Post-metamorphic body colouration remained largely stable, and the major patterns were already present at metamorphosis.
-Based on VIE colour alone, we could correctly identify the animals in 77 % of the checks.
+Based on VIE colour alone, we could correctly identify the animals in 77% of the checks.
 Green tags were the easiest to recognize.
-VIE often broke into smaller parts, and those were sometimes found only outside the originally tagged body part (15 %), or not found at all (10%).
-VIE was better retained in the legs than in the arm.
+VIE often broke into smaller parts, and those were sometimes found only outside the originally tagged body part (15%) or not found at all (10%).
+VIE was better retained in the legs than in the arms.
 Dissection revealed that migrating VIE pieces can accumulate in the internal organs, especially the kidneys.
-The clipped toe was successfully recognized only in 41% of the checks.
-We conclude that photo-based identification is superior to both VIE-tagging and toe clipping in young agile frogs, and this method should be preferred in future studies seeking a cost-efficient yet reliable identification method in this species.
+The clipped toe was successfully recognized only in 41% of checks.
+We conclude that photo-based identification is superior to both VIE-tagging and toe tipping in young agile frogs, and this method should be preferred in future studies seeking a cost-efficient yet reliable identification method in this species.